 Why Invest in eVTOL stocks?

-Of course, the eVTOL industry will be huge but I’ll provide a list of strong reasons to invest in the eVTOL industry:
+I predict the eVTOL industry will be huge and will provide a list of strong reasons to invest in the eVTOL industry:

 - Urban air mobility is one of the biggest growth industries this decade.

 - Urban air travel will reduce traffic in major cities and allow passengers to reach destinations in much shorter periods.

-- eVTOL stocks are mostly priced near or below initial SPAC pricing levels of $10, meaning investors are getting in at the lowest price possible.
+- eVTOL stocks are mostly priced below initial SPAC pricing levels of $10, meaning investors are getting in at the lowest price possible.

 - EV stocks soared in 2020 but many investors missed the EV boom.
 The eVTOL boom is inevitable so this is your 2nd chance to cash in on the electric transportation industry.